WICG/navigation-api/README.md

 navigation.reload({ state, info });
 ```

 Note that all of these methods return `{ committed, finished }` promise pairs, [as described above](#navigation-through-the-history-entry-list) for the traversal methods.
-That is, in the event that the navigations get converted into same-document navigations via `event.transitionWhile(promise)` in a `navigate` handler, `committed` will fulfill immediately, and `finished` will settle in the same way that `promise` does.
+That is, in the event that the navigations get converted into same-document navigations via `event.intercept()` in a `navigate` handler, `committed` will fulfill immediately, and `finished` will settle based on the promise returned by the handler (if there is one).
 This gives your navigation call site an indication of the navigation's success or failure.
-(If they are non-intercepted fragment navigations, then `finished` will fulfill immediately.
+(If they are non-intercepted fragment navigations, or intercepted navigations with no handler, then `finished` will fulfill immediately.
 And if they are non-intercepted cross-document navigations, then the returned promises, along with the entire JavaScript global environment, will disappear as the current document gets unloaded.)

 #### Example: using `info`